Overview

 Join a North Carolina Private Investigator Association

-Once you have a license, we recommend that you join the North Carolina State Private Investigator Association.
+Once you have a license, we recommend joining the North Carolina State Private Investigator Association.
 The North Carolina Association of Private Investigators, Inc. was chartered in 1987 and is the oldest association of Private Investigators in the state.
 Visit the website for more information about the organization and learn how to become a member.
 Also, you’ll find news articles, newsletters, and details of upcoming events and conferences in the area.

 List of Investigation Agencies in North Carolina